 How about using Bangladeshi doi with some toppings?
 Using fresh fruits like bananas is a genius idea to make the sweet milky treat offer a better refreshing feel.

-It is because the fruit lends a soft texture and the natural mild sweetness with a hint of sour to lift the overall taste to another level.
+The fruit lends a soft texture and a natural mild sweetness with a hint of sour to lift the overall taste to another level.
 There are also some water-soaked flattened rice (or chira) used to be starchy topping which can create a luscious harmony in your treat.

 15. Shahi Jilapi/ Jalebi (Bangladeshi Sweetmeat / Fritter)